When is Teej 2025 in Nepal? Updated Dates and New songs

 Teej Festival in Nepal 2025: Date and Significance

-In 2025, the Teej Festival in Nepal starts from August 26 to August 28, which corresponds to Bhadra 10 to 12 2082 B.S.
+In 2025, the Teej Festival in Nepal starts on Tuesday, August 26, and lasts until Thursday, August 28, corresponding to Bhadra 10 to 12, 2082 B.S.
 In Nepal, this three-day festival is one of the most important Hindu holidays for women and honors Lord Shiva and Goddess Parvati.
 During this time, women participated in several customs and rituals that highlighted love, devotion, and family values.
 Women can come together, celebrate their culture, and deepen their spiritual ties during the festival.

 Where is Teej Celebrated?